conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 # Figwheel

 One caveat: if you're writing ClojureScript and using Figwheel, you might find that older versions of ClojureScript didn't play nicely with Figwheel on Windows.
-I recommend using version [1.7.122](https://github.com/clojure/clojurescript/releases/tag/r1.7.122).
-It's currently pre-release, but it seems solid to me and will surely become a full release soon; you're probably used to using early code if you're working in ClojureScript anyway, and will know that the standards are very high.
+I recommend using the latest release version [1.7.145](https://github.com/clojure/clojurescript/releases/tag/r1.7.145).